-The expected tension between the distortion $\sK$ and the local index $i(\cdot,F)$ behind the original conjecture of Martio, Rickman, and V\"ais\"al\"a stems from the observation that, for a quasiregular map $f\colon M\to N$ between $n$-manifolds, a large local index $i(x,f)$ at a point $x\in M$ has the effect of shrinking small neighborhoods of $x$ severely.
+The expected tension between the distortion $\sK$ and the local index $i(\cdot,F)$ behind the conjecture of Martio, Rickman, and V\"is\"al\"a stems from the observation that, for a quasiregular map $f\colon M\to N$ between $n$-manifolds, a large local index $i(x,f)$ at a point $x\in M$ has the effect of shrinking small neighborhoods of $x$ severely.
 Since the branch set $B_f$ of $f$, where $f$ is not a local homeomorphism, is either empty or has an image $f(B_f)$ of positive $(n-2)$-Hausdorff measure, this makes excessive shrinking impossible.
 A quantitative statement to this effect was obtained by Martio in \cite{Martio_capacity_1970}.
-Rickman and Srebro \cite{Rickman-Srebro} have shown that a $\mathsf K$-quasiregular does not maintain a high local index on a large set of evenly distributed points in some quantitative sense.
+Rickman and Srebro \cite{Rickman-Srebro} have shown that a $\mathsf K$-quasiregular map can not maintain a high local index on a large set of evenly distributed points in some quantitative sense.

-In a more topological vain, Heinonen and Rickman proved in \cite{Heinonen-Rickman_Topology}, using Rickman's $2$-dimensional deformation theory, that there exists a quasiregular mapping $\bS^3 \to \bS^3$ whose branch set contains a wild Cantor set, namely an Antoine's necklace.
-We refer to Definition \ref{def:wild} for the definition of wild Cantor set.
-Using Theorem \ref{intro-thm:mixing_short}, together with a wild quasi-self-similar Cantor set in $\R^4$ constructed in the Appendix, we prove the existence of a Heinonen-Rickman type map in dimension $n=4$.
+In a more topological vein, by applying Rickman's $2$-dimensional deformation theory, Heinonen and Rickman constructed in \cite{Heinonen-Rickman_Topology} a quasiregular mapping $\bS^3 \to \bS^3$ whose branch set contains an Antoine's necklace.
+Using Theorem \ref{intro-thm:qrcobordism}, together with a quasi-self-similar wild Cantor set in $\R^4$ constructed in the Appendix, we prove the existence of a Heinonen-Rickman type map in dimension $n=4$.